Discover how you could potentially save yourself a huge repair bill with the WhoCanFixMyCar guide to head gaskets

 The head gasket is responsible for sealing pressure within a car’s engine as well as the distribution of oil and engine coolant.

 If the head gasket is damaged, the engine will quickly overheat and serious damage will be caused.
-Overheating in the engine of your car will lead to a loss of compression, the mixing of oil, water, coolant as well as a reduction in lubrication.
+Overheating in the engine of your car will lead to a loss of compression, the mixing of oil, water and coolant as well as a reduction in lubrication.

 As a result, gaskets differ from one car to the next as the demands of each engine are unique.
 Car manufacturers like Ford, Vauxhall and BMW spend millions of pounds every year in the research and development of head gaskets to help manage the pressure and cooling of engines.

-Fortunately, there are a few signs that the head gasket in your car is struggling.
-Thus meaning that you can have the problem seen to before it develops into a serious issue.
+Fortunately, there are a few signs that the head gasket in your car is struggling, meaning you can have the problem seen to before it develops into a serious issue.

 The temperature gauge is higher than normal.

 You can see bubbles rising once the cap has been removed from the car radiator.

 Your car is chugging or suffers from a loss of power.

 There is engine coolant or oil on your spark plugs.

 Your engine oil is thicker than usual – You can check by using a dipstick.